GlareDB/glaredb.github.io/tutorials/join-across-data-sources-with-dbt.md

       - name: sales_data
 ```

-2. Create a staging model in `models/staging_sales.sql`:
+Then, create a staging model in `models/staging_sales.sql`:

 ```sql
 SELECT